YannMjl/Typing-speed-tester/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE)© [Yann Mulonda](https://github.com/YannMjl) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE)© [Yann Mulonda](https://github.com/YannMjl) file for details.